 When considering how to send money United Arab Emirates from Switzerland there are some key aspects of the transfer to consider.

-The cheapest provider we found is XE at 0.9% Above Mid-Market Rate.
+The cheapest provider we found is Wise at 0.9% Above Mid-Market Rate.

 If you’re looking for the best combination of price, speed, and reliability we recommend using XE when transferring CHF to AED.

 This means that by using XE for online money transfers to United Arab Emirates from Switzerland, you are likely to save on transfer fees and benefit from fast speeds – so your recipient will get more money and have it delivered in less time.

 Alternatively, if you are unable to access XE for any reason, our comparison engine has found Wise and XE - Remit also to be very good options when sending CHF – AED.

 In order to avoid high fees, you should consider the cheapest way to send from Switzerland to United Arab Emirates.

 Wise has been determined by our comparison engine to be currently offering you the cheapest rates possible.